jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \caption{The accuracy results of the \texttt{shallow} classifier with different parameters} \label{tab:shallow}
 \end{table}

-The first set of experiments was the evaluation of a number of binary classifiers, introduced in section \ref{classifiers}, against the two pairs of datasets.
+The first set of experiments was the evaluation of a number of binary classifiers, introduced in Section \ref{classifiers}, against the two pairs of datasets.
 A number of classifiers were trained with different parameters in order to select the best classifier to be used as the discriminator for the network models below.
 Since the `conv1d` classifier did not converge, only the `timbral` and `shallow` classifiers were trained until convergence.
 For the `timbral` classifier, networks with a initial filter number (`ndf`) of 4 and filter multiplier (`mdf`) of 2, and networks with constant filter number of 64 were trained, both with and without a sigmoid activation on the final layer of the network.
 All `shallow` classifier, on the other hand, were trained without the sigmoid activation to adhere to the PatchGAN classifier architecture, but multiple number of filters, 32 and 64, were used.
 All classifiers are trained on both Mel-STFT and CQT representations.

 Since the dataset is balanced, comparing the accuracies of the classifiers is sufficient to evaluate the performance of the network.
 The accuracy results are shown by tables \ref{tab:timbral} and \ref{tab:shallow}.
 These results were computed on a separate validation dataset, in order to choose the best set of parameters before comparing the results between the two classifiers on the test dataset.
 However, the results from the `piano2guitar` dataset show near perfect accuracy on the validation dataset for all models, which made it unfeasible to try to choose the best classifier based upon these results.
 Results varied for the `chillify` dataset, however, and therefore was used to evaluate the classifiers.
 Additionally, the results do not show a favour towards any hyper-parameter value.